waelashaji/MVC-Architecture/readme.txt

+# importing JavaScript files
-I have to import all JavaSript files at once in index.html which means that you can access variables from other files and this not a good practice
+I have to import all JavaSript files at once in index.html cons
+- Global variable access
+- Bulk file import

+# Module bundiling limitations
-Can't require js files and group them in one index.js file
+Can't require js files and group them in one index.js file cons

-Can't create a class for controller since can't use a function inside a class, i have to figure out how it can be done such as wrapping functions where i instantiate the controller class
+- Complexity and maintenance overhead

+# Classes Limitations
+Can't properly interact with classes or objects cons
+- Limited OOP
+- Complexity and maintenance overhead

-note: we can create a seperate domains folder where each domain contains business logic, services specific entities related to the domain.
+note: We can create a seperate domains folder where each domain contains business logic, services specific entities related to the domain.
 In this case the interaction will take place between the controller and the domain